onurkenis/create-quick-app/README.md

 Handy CLI to create [Huawei Quick Apps](https://developer.huawei.com/consumer/en/quickApp) from H5 by using command line easily.

-Set up a modern installation-free app from any website by running only one command.
+Set up a modern installation-free app from any web url by running only one command.

 ![Create Quick App](demo/create-quick-app.gif)